Lessons from the Christchurch Earthquake

 Someone in Christchurch said that the only good thing about the earthquake in September was that it made them realise how unprepared they were and so they took action and were much better equipped to deal with the February earthquake.
 Events such as these can serve as a warning and reminder to the rest of us to prepare for the worst and hope for the best.

-At Investment Research Group we are experienced with preparing retirement plans, financial plans and estate plans which are all important strategies for managing the risks we traverse as we go through life.
+At Bay Financial Partners we are experienced with preparing retirement plans, financial plans and estate plans which are all important strategies for managing the risks we traverse as we go through life.
 But when it comes to areas outside our area of expertise we go to the experts.

 The inside back cover of the Yellow Pages telephone directory is titled "Get Ready Get Thru" read it and have everyone in your household read it and then do what it says.
 If you have children, or grandchildren, perhaps you could enlist their help to make an emergency plan and discuss it with the family.
 If they are at school chances are they have discussed it at length in class and could do a very good job with a little assistance.

 Don't assume that everyone is going to be at home when disaster strikes nor that you will be able to communicate over distances.
 If you're at golf and your partner is at bowls and there is a tsunami warning where are you going to meet?
 Decide where you are going to meet up with immediate family and communicate that to other family, friends and neighbours.
 Have a number of alternatives, for example "we'll meet on the front lawn of our house, or if that's no good at the top of the hill at the end of the street, or if that's no good in the middle of the local school field".